-Merlin is the first totally awnless spring forage triticale.
-Awnless springs have been in the development process for six years.
-Our target has been to exceed the forage quantity and the quality of Trical 2700.
+Merlin in the first awnless forage triticale.
+Our target has been to exceed the forage quantity and the quality of TRICAL[®] 2700.
 Merlin yield is competitive at mid-late boot and has a significant advantage to all competitors at the milk-soft dough stage when combining yield and quality.
 The awnless trait provides the versatility to fit many applications.
-Use it both in blends and as a stand alone product.
+Use it both in blends and as a stand-alone product.
 Merlin has higher protein at late boot through the milk stage which is a testament to its ability to utilize nitrogen.
-These are the genetics we have been waiting for, please call for price and availability and dealer nearest you.
+These are the genetics we have been waiting for.
+Please call for price and availability and a dealer nearest you.